orientation/orientation/README.md

 root.
 It's copied from [`.env.example`](.env.example) and contains all the environment variables needed to configure Orientation.

-Since setting up S3 is a bit tedious, avatar uploads use local file storage in development.
-Likewise, OAuth is disabled in development and you will be signed in as whichever user is returned from `User.first`.
+OAuth is disabled in development and you will be signed in as whichever user is returned from `User.first`.

 ## Deployment